Save costs and operate more efficiently with managed domain services

 Yes.
 Azure AD Domain Services can be enabled in an Azure Resource Manager virtual network.
 Classic Azure virtual networks are no longer available when you create a managed domain.

-No. Guest users invited to your Azure AD directory using the Azure AD B2B invite process are synchronised to your Azure AD Domain Services managed domain.
+No. Guest users invited to your Azure AD directory using the Azure AD B2B invite process are synchronized to your Azure AD Domain Services managed domain.
 However, as passwords for these users aren't stored in your Azure AD directory, Azure AD Domain Services has no way to synchronize NTLM and Kerberos hashes for these users to your managed domain, so they can't sign in or join computers to the managed domain.

 Yes.
 Each Azure AD Domain Services managed domain includes two domain controllers.
 You don't manage or connect to these domain controllers—they're part of the managed service.
 If you deploy Azure AD Domain Services into a region that supports availability zones, the domain controllers are distributed across zones.
 In regions that don't support availability zones, the domain controllers are distributed across availability sets.
 Learn more about availability options for virtual machines in Azure.